upper waypoint

 “The challenge in understanding what’s going on right now is that we don’t have very good surveillance on cows,” she said, and “we also don’t have great surveillance on the farms of the people who work there.”
 She attributed this in part to the fact that “there’s a lot of disincentives for having health officials show up and try to test workers on these farms, [who are] somewhat of a disenfranchised group.”

-I heard bird flu was detected earlier this year at a San Francisco market and in local wastewater.
+I heard that someone in Alameda County was infected with bird flu and that the virus has been detected in local wastewater.
 Does that mean there’s an H5N1 outbreak in the Bay Area?

 The short answer: No, there is no H5N1 outbreak in the Bay Area.

-Locally, researchers regularly test the region’s wastewater to measure the levels of certain viruses, like COVID-19, among the population.
+In order to measure the levels of certain viruses, like COVID-19, among the population, researchers regularly test the region’s wastewater.
 Since the start of the coronavirus pandemic, high levels of COVID-19 in Bay Area wastewater usually match up with spikes of COVID-19 infections.

 At the end of May, researchers did indeed detect the H5N1 virus in San Francisco wastewater, which set off alarms across social media.
 And while it makes sense why a headline like that can cause panic, digging deeper into the data shows a different story.